Bicuspid Aortic Valve (BAV): A Down-to-Earth Guide to Diagnosis and Therapy

 - feeling very tired even with minimal physical exercise

-If the bicuspid valve does not close completely, blood can flow backwards into the heart.
+If the bicuspid valve does not close completely, blood can flow backward into the heart.
 This is known as regurgitation or aortic valve insufficiency.
 The heart is forced to work twice as much as a normal heart to compensate for the leaky valve.
 Over time, the heart becomes enlarged and loses muscle power.

 The main symptoms of aortic valve regurgitation or insufficiency are:

-- shortness of breath during exertion, like walking up stairs.
+- shortness of breath during exertion, like walking upstairs

 - patients are always tired, with low energy levels

 As the disease progresses, these symptoms can occur even at rest.
-When a physician listens to the person’s heart, a characteristic murmurs can be heard.
+When a physician listens to the person’s heart, characteristic murmurs can be heard.